THUDM/ProNE/README.md

 - PPI contains 3,890 nodes and 76,584 edges.
 - blogcatalog contains 10,312 nodes and 333,983 edges.
-- youTube contains 1,138,499 nodes and 2,990,443 edges.
+- youtube contains 1,138,499 nodes and 2,990,443 edges.

 ### Training

 #### Training on the existing datasets

-You can use `python proNE.py --graph example_graph` to train ProNE model on the example data.
+You can use `python proNE.py -graph example_graph` to train ProNE model on the example data.

 If you want to train on the PPI dataset, you can run